 - Intellectual and environmental history

-Arcadian America: The Death and Life of an Environmental Tradition (Yale U. Press, January 2013, in the series New Directions in Narrative History).
+Arcadian America: The Death and Life of an Environmental Tradition (Yale U. Press, Jan.
+2013, in the series New Directions in Narrative History).
 Nominated for the Pulitzer Prize in General Nonfiction.
+Paperback came out in March 2014.

 The Humboldt Current: Nineteenth-Century Exploration and the Roots of American Environmentalism (Viking, August 2006).